Activities Aboard Cutty Sark

 Cutty Sark Activities

-There’s a makeshift ship for little ones to steer a big wheel, pull the ropes for the mast, turn the compass and peer through binoculars…
+Also on this deck is a makeshift ship for little ones to steer a big wheel, pull the ropes for the mast, turn the compass and peer through binoculars…

 … as well as this game to level out the ship by moving around the “tea chest” weights.